reidrac/pyglet-obj-batch/README.md

 Based on `pyglet/contrib/model/model/obj.py` this module can load a Wavefront object to be added to a Batch.

-The module can be invoked for testing, for example:
+The module can be invoked directly for testing, for example:

     python obj_batch.py player.obj